fife and drum band

 When death is a daily reality, promotion comes quickly on the battlefield.
 About the time they left Brooks Station, David was appointed Acting Assistant to General Howard.
 His horsemanship and ability as a marksman were well-known, and he was a favorite among his men.
 David had proven himself earlier as a runner of great speed and agility.
 He was promoted to Corporal and given a document of free passage to permit his traveling as a courier.
 In David’s capacity as aide, he had very frequent opportunities by day and night of seeing every one of the regiments in this division.
 At all times and under all circumstances, he found both the officers and men of the regiment in the best of spirits.
 No regiment in the corps went more gladly to battle, or more cheerfully submitted to privations.

 recovering the wounded in the dark

 No one ever talked about what had happened, not even to each other.
-The men arrived at the hospital early in the morning but found everything full.
+They arrived at the hospital early in the morning, but found everything full.
 The major suggested that the men lie down on the ground.
 No sooner had they touched the ground than they all fell asleep, totally worn out.

 bravely battling for all they hold dear at home